-There a couple of ways to apply a shipping address to a subscription, which is outline in our existing shipping address documentation.
+There are a couple of ways to apply a shipping address to a subscription, which is outlined in our existing shipping address documentation.

 If you are using the purchase endpoint in our API to create subscriptions and custom charges and also want to use a child's shipping address for taxation, we recommend that you specify an account-level shipping address for the purchase.
 This means that all line items will be based on the account-level shipping address.
 Any new subscription(s) created will be associated with this shipping address.

 If you are using Recurly's EU VAT feature, and the taxable address for parent invoice is based in the EU and is a different country than that of your business and VAT number, then VAT Reverse charges will be included on the invoice.